insight-platform/Savant/samples/keypoint_detection/README.md

 This application demonstrates the human body key point detection model.

 The model is yolov8n-pose from [ultralytics](https://github.com/ultralytics/ultralytics).
-The model is exported to ONNX using ultralytics cli `yolo export model=yolov8n-pose.pt format=onnx dynamic simplify`.
+It is exported to ONNX using ultralytics cli `yolo export model=yolov8n-pose.pt format=onnx dynamic simplify`.

 Preview: